Types of Tremolo in Tube Amplifiers

 These tremolos work by changing the bias to either the power tubes or a pre-amp tube in a amp.
 By changing the operating parameters of the tube the signal can be cut off momentarily and the brought back up.
 This creates the tremolo effect.
-These tend to have a very rich deep pulsating sound but there are many different circuits in different amps.
+These tend to have a very rich deep pulsating sound.
 The signal does not pass through the tremolo circuitry so they do not effect the fidelity of the signal.

 Types of bias shifting Tremolos-

 There are two types of bias shifting tremolos: one that work on the bias of the power tubes and ones that work on the bias of a pre-amp tube.
 Power tube shifting trems are generally more common and found in fixed bias amps.
 Most cathode biased use pre-amp tube bias shifting trems.